-- Barbless hooks.
 Should a child (or an adult) be snagged, barbless hooks are far easier to remove.
 Barbed hooks are important when baitfishing, and a serviceable option is to slightly bend them down.

-- PFD's.
+Another must have safety item when fishing with kids: PFD's.
 Kids in kayaks, canoes or boats are safer when wearing a Personal Floatation Device.

-- Float and line.
 Having a float and line to toss to kids in the water is a good idea either when fishing from land or from a boat.

-- Juices.
+Juices.
 Bug juice, sunscreen, and drinks are important to have to keep bugs away and to prevent either sunburn or dehydration.

-- Appropriate clothing.
+Fishing safety for kids also requires appropriate clothing.
 Rain or wind gear, fleece or wool, and sneakers or boat shoes keeps kids warm and dry.

-- A First Aid kit.
 Have the normal bandages, gauze pads, cleaning and disinfecting liquids and gels, and pain medication are important when fishing with kids.

-- A whistle.
 Yeah you might look like a lifeguard or a football coach, but when kids stray upwind of you a blast or two gets them back.